InterIntSys/InterIntSys.github.io/content/authors/glenda-hannibal/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Paris Lodron University of Salzburg
+- name: University of Salzburg
   url: https://www.plus.ac.at

 # Short bio (displayed in user profile at end of posts)